alethena/Alethena-Shares-Token/README.md

     `the nonce used in step 1`.
 Furthermore, in this function call she needs to send a sufficient amount of ether to be used as collateral (as defined by the collateralRate).

-3. Again after waiting for a while, this time defined by `claimPeriod`, Alice gets her shares back by calling the function 'resolveClaim'.
+3. Again after waiting for a while, this time defined by `claimPeriod`, Alice gets her shares back by calling the function `resolveClaim`.
 This will transfer the tokens from address A to address B and return the ether collateral back to Alice.

 There can only be one claim per address at a time.
-To prevent frontrunning, the commit reveal mechanism was employed.
+To prevent frontrunning, the commit-reveal mechanism was employed.
-An attacker obtains no advantage from copying preClaims made by others because he cannot send from their account (and this information is part of the hashed package), i.e. the attacker would only know what preClaim to make once the lost address has been revealed (at which point he would have to wait the preClaim period while the true owners 'declareLost' call goes through).
+An attacker obtains no advantage from copying preClaims made by others because he cannot send from their account (and this information is part of the hashed package), i.e. the attacker would only know what preClaim to make once the lost address has been revealed (at which point he would have to wait the preClaim period while the true owners `declareLost` call goes through).

 The contract owner can pause the contract and delete claims but not transfer tokens on behalf of someone else.